saireddythfc/portfolio/README.md

-# Software Developer
+# Software Engineer | API Developer | AI Engineer

 ### Summary: Aspiring software engineer with a taste for entrepreneurship, looking to upskill in AI
-### Motto: Innovation is bound to happen when 2 different disciplines intertwine, hence looking forward to building something at the intersection of Data/AI and Sports/Music/Entertainment.
+### Motto: Innovation is bound to happen when 2 different disciplines intertwine, looking forward to building something at the intersection of Data/AI and Sports/Music/Entertainment.

 ## Education
 - Master of Science, Computer Science @ University of Southern California (Dec 2022)